lala74/Socket-cpp/README.md

 ./client localhost 8080
 ```

-We use `localhost` to chat between 2 terminals in the same laptop.
+We use `localhost` or `127.0.0.1` to chat between 2 terminals in the same laptop.

-If we want to chat between 2 laptop, 2 laptop have to connect to the same wifi network and replace `<hostname>=computer_name`
+If we want to chat between 2 laptop, 2 laptop have to connect to the same wifi network and replace `<hostname> = computer_name | IP`